cuebook/cuelake/README.md

 For general help using CueLake, read the documentation, or go to [Github Discussions](https://github.com/cuebook/cuelake/discussions).

 To report a bug or request a feature, open an [issue](https://github.com/cuebook/cuelake/issues).

+# Contributing
+We'd love contributions to CueLake.
+Before you contribute, please first discuss the change you wish to make via an [issue](https://github.com/cuebook/cuelake/issues) or a [discussion](https://github.com/cuebook/cuelake/discussions).
+Contributors are expected to adhere to our [code of conduct](https://github.com/cuebook/cuelake/blob/main/CODE_OF_CONDUCT.md).